ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~

-If a CA requires that new-account requests contain an "external-account-binding"
+If a CA requires that new-account requests contain an "externalAccountBinding"
-field, then it MUST provide the value "true" in the "external-account-required" subfield
+field, then it MUST provide the value "true" in the "externalAccountRequired" subfield
 of the "meta" field in the directory object.
 If the CA receives a
-new-account request without an "external-account-binding" field, then it should
+new-account request without an "externalAccountBinding" field, then it should
 reply with an error of type "externalAccountRequired".

 When a CA receives a new-account request containing an
-"external-account-binding" field, it decides whether or not to verify the
+"externalAccountBinding" field, it decides whether or not to verify the
 binding.
 If the CA does not verify the binding, then it MUST NOT reflect the
-"external-account-binding" field in the resulting account object (if any).
+"externalAccountBinding" field in the resulting account object (if any).
 To
 verify the account binding, the CA MUST take the following steps:

 1. Verify that the value of the field is a well-formed JWS